unmango/github/README.md

 # github

-The parts of my GitHub I manage with IaC
+The parts of GitHub we manage with IaC